 Research has consistently confirmed that using validated RNA Tools to inform decision-making is more accurate than professional judgment alone in predicting risk of recidivism.
-Professional judgment alone tends to overestimate risk and is especially prone to unconscious bias.
 Professional judgment guided by RNA Tools can provide for better outcomes and more effective behavior management plans.
 For a more in-depth history of risk assessments, visit: https://psrac.bja.ojp.gov/basics/history.